 It doesn’t offer as many options like PayPal, but its absolute number one priority is to provide secure payments on your site.
 It complies with the PCI-DSS security standard and has a fraud protection system which ensures that you and your customers stay safe when making payments.

 You can accept payments from all the major credit and debit card providers, as well as Apple and Android payments.
 Braintree is a very good option if you are looking for a free WooCommerce payment gateway.
+Investing in payment gateway development can greatly enhance the checkout experience for customers on your WooCommerce store, providing secure and convenient payment options that build trust and increase conversions.

 Apple Pay is a secure quality payment gateway, primarily geared towards mobile payments, however, it is only available for Apple users and at a price.